microsoft/service-fabric-healer/README.md

 ```
 This is a pre-release and is not meant for use in production.
 ```
+In this release, we are experimenting with a new approach to health validation for repaired targets.
+FabricHealer will assume success when some repair operation is successful (like restarting a code package or system service process).
+FH will emit an Ok Health Report that will clear FabricObserver's Warning on the target.
+This is because FH has no understanding of the source Observer's run intervals.
+If in fact, the repair did not solve the problem, then FO will emit another warning for the health entity with specific details of the problem and FH will treat this as a new repair target.
+This has been implemented for service healing and system process healing in this release.
+For node and VM level repairs, FH will wait until FO reports health state for the target node before deciding a repair was successful or not.

+Also, a reminder that this is beta quality software and there are probably some bugs and the code will churn.
+That said, it is usable as is today and appropriate for use in **test** enviroments.
+Please create Issues on this repo if you find bugs.
+If you are comfortable fixing them, then pull requests will be evaluated and merged if they meet the quality bar.
+Thanks in advance for your partnership and for experimenting with FabricHealer.
 ## Quickstart

 To quickly learn how to use FabricHealer, please see the [simple scenario-based examples.](Documentation/Using.md)